ToPeter/ID3-lyrics-writer/README.md

 	$ cat lyrics.txt | node build.js

-	- if the answer = null undefined; lyrics were saved into the file
+	- if the answer is null undefined; lyrics were saved into the file
-	- now your can run tagReader.js to check it out
+	- now your can run tagReader.js to check the result

 >For some reason I can see only part of lyrics on my phone device.
 >I know that they are written there but they are not shown entirely.

->
+	TODO: check why is this happening
->TODO: check why is this happening
+	TODO: better file structure of node

->TODO: better file structure
+**Synchronised lyrics/text** should be even easier to do.
+You need lyrics in file format .lrc, to set unsychronised lyrics tag to empty value and set synchronised lyrics tag value to be equal with your .lrc file.
+After these steps all should work.